The Sagamore, Bolton Landing, Lake George NY

 Dozens of inviting wicker and Adirondack chairs, wearing soft chenille throws, are arrayed on terraces that descend to the lakefront.
 Had I spent more time here, this is where you would find me.
 With a glass of wine and a good book.

-Rooms and Suites at the Sagamore
+Accommodations at the Sagamore

 In the main building, you won’t find the airy nautical shades of a typical waterfront property.
-Deep hued walls and upholstered furniture lend old world charm to these rooms and suites.
+Deep-hued walls and upholstered furniture lend old-world charm to these rooms and suites.

-Designers added a touch of whimsy – leaping stag window valences, frog wallpaper in bathrooms (monkeys are so yesterday, bring on the frogs!), along with tufted wingchairs and 19th century landscape paintings.
+Designers added a touch of whimsy–leaping stag window valences, frog wallpaper in bathrooms (monkeys are so yesterday, bring on the frogs!), along with tufted wing chairs and 19th-century landscape paintings.

 Suite in The Lodges, Sagamore Resort